Trending

 Scientific Evidence and Research Findings.

-– A study published in the Journal of Environmental and Public Health found that long-term exposure to Bluetooth radiation may contribute to oxidative stress and DNA damage in the brain.(1)
+– The publication in Journal of Environmental and Public Health was about a study that discusses that the consequent of enduring exposure to Bluetooth radiation might be impairment to the genetic material in the brain, namely oxidative stress and DNA damage.(1)

-– Research conducted by the World Health Organization (WHO) suggests that prolonged exposure to high sound levels, such as those from headphones, can lead to hearing loss and other auditory disorders.(2)
+– According to the World Health Organization research, prolonged exposure to music via headphones, which is a type of high sound levels, can cause a degenerative disorder due to hearing loss and other auditory malfunctions.(2)

 Expert Insights.